-It just happened: over the last couple of months they’ve turned into more than just colleagues, but into something of another wacky little family that I’ve had the fortune of entering into.
+It just happened: over the last couple of months they’ve turned into more than colleagues, but something of another wacky little family I’ve had the fortune of stumbling into.

 Now, long after every drink and customer is served, and even after the lights go out, I catch myself wondering about my co-workers while we’re apart, and reflecting on all of the conversations we’ve had:

-Because of this, I can see why people remain at certain jobs for years and even decades of their lives.
-It’s all a matter of taking one day at a time, learning, and showing up again the next day because each time is so different from the last.
+In this way, I can see why people remain at certain jobs for years and even decades of their lives.
+It’s all a matter of taking one day at a time, filtering through the minutiae, and showing up again the next day because each time is so different from the last.

 On the other hand, it’s scary to think of how my job has grown on me.

-It all happened so fast!
-One day I just got up from bed and found myself more than ready to go to work, but committed to it.
-At a time in my life when commitments are rather daunting ideas, this was different.
+It happened more quickly than I could recognize it.
+One day I just got up from bed and found myself not only ready to go to work, but committed to it.
+At a time in my life when commitments are rather daunting ideas, the commitment to work is something different.

-In the moment I realized I didn’t just have to go to work — but that I wanted to — I stopped seeing my coworkers as just some other group of people, but as my team: a cast of individuals who — like me — were showing up to the task in order to keep the fight going.
+In the moment I realized I didn’t just have to go to work–but that I wanted to–I stopped seeing my coworkers as just some other group of people, but as my team: a cast of individuals who–like myself–were showing up to the task in order to keep the fight going.

-At the same time, in that moment, the meaning of work changed: apart from being a responsibility, work came to light as a journey to create sustenance in the face of an uncertain future.
+At the same time, the meaning of work changed: apart from being a responsibility, work became a journey to create sustenance in the face of an uncertain future.
 It became about building a life, and building a life became a grand privilege to enjoy.

-Moreover, alongside my coworkers — these People of Los Angeles — the privilege of building became fun.
-It became mysterious to think about how we’d get through another shift together, and fascinating to think about how we always found some new way to joke and laugh together.
+Alongside my coworkers — these People of Los Angeles — the privilege of building became something fun.
+It became mysterious to think about how we’d get through another shift together, and fascinating to think about how we always found a new way to joke and laugh together.